Simonqwadjke/NordVirk/README.md

 # NordVirk Examn project

 #####Introduction
-This is a code repository for our examn project.
+This is a code repository for our exam project.